-Update 6th April 2014: Ann Marie Shillito attended both openings of the ‘Wear IT’ exhibition at StudioFusion Gallery, London,which goes on until 7th June, ‘Wear IT’ is an exhibition of 3D printed jewellery and Anarkik3D‘s ‘3D Consequences’ collaborative project.
-The results of the 3D modelling by 4 Scottish connected designer makers have been 3D printed in either polyamide (sponsored by Sculpteo) or paper (sponsored by ITEC-3D/Mcor) and all is on display.
-The jewellers include Farah Bandookwala, Carrie Dickens, Lynne MacLachlan and Elizabeth Armour.
-The 4 in ‘3D Consequences’ are Farah, Elizabeth, Lucy Robertson and me!
+Anarkik3D’s ‘3D Consequences’ – update 6th April 2014: Ann Marie Shillito attended both openings of the ‘Wear IT’ exhibition at StudioFusion Gallery, London,which went on until 7th June, ‘Wear IT’ was an exhibition of 3D printed jewellery and Anarkik3D‘s ‘3D Consequences’ collaborative project.
+The results of the 3D modelling by 4 Scottish connected designer makers had been 3D printed in either polyamide (sponsored by Sculpteo) or paper (sponsored by ITEC-3D/Mcor) and all is on display.
+The 4 jewellers in ‘3D Consequences’ were Farah Bandookwala, Elizabeth Armour, Lucy Robertson and ANn Marie Shillito!
 StudioFusion appropriately also stock my book ‘Digital Crafts’ and I was signing copies at the opening.

 Update March 2014: The ‘Wear IT’ exhibition at StudioFusion Gallery in London’s OXO